WMRamadan/wmramadan/README.md

 ## I love software development and Linux.

 - My journey with programming started in 1991 when JavaScript wasn't even created yet and my journey with Linux began in 1998 when it started to be taken seriously on the server-side.
-- My hobby is making music, messing around with audio technolgy and being a wanna be audiophile.
+- My hobby is making music, messing around with different audio technologies and being a wanna be audiophile.
 - Fun fact: I love open source software.

 ### Connect with me